-According to the Guidelines on FAIR Data Management of European Commission, this section of the Data Management Plan is expected to give answers to the following issues:
+According to the Guidelines on FAIR Data Management of European Commission, this section of the Data Management Plan is giving answers to the following issues:

-- Outline the discoverability of data (metadata provision) - Outline the identifiability of data and refer to standard identification mechanism. - Outline naming conventions used. - Outline the approach for clear versioning. - Outline the approach towards search keyword. - Outline the approach for clear versioning. - Specify standards for metadata creation (if any).
-If there are no standards in your discipline describe what metadata will be created and how.
+- Outline the discoverability of data (metadata provision) - Outline the identifiability of data and refer to standard identification mechanism.

+- Outline naming conventions used.

+- Outline the approach for clear versioning.

+- Outline the approach towards search keyword.

+- Outline the approach for clear versioning.

+- Specify standards for metadata creation.